-The aim of this programme is to offer a critical, contextual, historical and theoretical approach to Film and Screen Studies.
+The aim of this programme (offered on a full-time one year and part-time two year basis) is to offer a critical, contextual, historical and theoretical approach to Film and Screen Studies.
 Historically, Screen Studies emerged when Film Studies added on other screen-based media, such as television, animation, games and technical and scientific imaging.
 However, this supplementary approach is no longer adequate, as digitisation and the proliferation of media vehicles for delivering films (from videotape to Blu-Ray, internet, and mobile platforms) has led to questioning of the assumptions underlying Film Studies.
 In these circumstances, this program seeks to re-think both Film and Screen Studies.
 Put simply, what material practices have constituted, now constitute, and will in future constitute what we have historically understood as 'film'?